moby/moby/docs/sources/reference/commandline/cli.md

     Return low-level information on a container or image

-      -f, --format=""    Format the output using the given go template.
+      -f, --format=""    Format the output using the given Go template.

 By default, this will render all results in a JSON array.
-If a format is specified, the given template will be executed for each result.
+If a format is specified, the given template will be applied for each result.

 Go's [text/template](http://golang.org/pkg/text/template/) package
 describes all the details of the format.